VRT

 Tinkerlist supports production teams with an online application that helps automate editorial workflows.
 Through their projects with VRT, RTBF and DPG Media, Tinkerlist is responsible for a digital revolution in TV productions and live events.
 That collaboration took place directly via Future Media Hubs.

-Start-ups from other countries have also been introducted within the network.
-For instance, Sceenic collaborated with both NPO and VRT.
+The British start-up Sceenic also collaborated with VRT as well as Dutch public broadcaster NPO.
 Thanks to that collaboration, viewers could still experience and discuss sports 'together' during the corona period via webcam.
 Today, Sceenic’s technology still brings people together.
 For example, families that have children studying abroad can enjoy their favourite programmes together.

 "Thanks to Future Media Hubs we met Yle, NPO and VRT.
 That was the first valuable step.
 From there, we deployed commercially with NPO and run public beta trials with Yle during the Euro 2021 competition and with VRT for Belgium cycling competition.
 Future Media Hubs was always there to help us and bridge the conversations between Sceenic and the business units." - Paul Bojarski, CEO Sceenic